HealthInfo Canterbury

-If you're close to someone who has a psychotic disorder, the way you support them will be very important in their recovery.
-When they're unwell they may not realise that they're unwell, or that what they think and believe is not real.
+If you're close to someone who has a psychotic disorder, the way you support them will be very important to their recovery.
+They may not realise that they're unwell, or that what they think and believe isn't real.
 This can leave them (and anyone who depends on them) at risk.

 Caring for a loved one who is unwell but doesn't want to accept your help can be a challenge.
 It's normal to feel guilty or disloyal in this situation.
-However, remember that your loved one isn't thinking properly, they are vulnerable to harm right now, and when they are well again they are likely to thank you for getting involved.
+But remember that your loved one isn't thinking properly.
+Right now, they're vulnerable to harm.
+When they're well again, they're likely to thank you for getting involved.

 It can be hard to know how to react and how to help your loved one.
-You can get more information and advice from Talkingminds.co.nz.
+You can get more information and advice from Talking Minds.

 It's also important to look after yourself and seek help if needed.

-Call or make an appointment with the person's GP or practice nurse to talk about your concerns.
-If your friend or family member has become unwell, their GP can get them assessed by a mental health team.
+Call or make an appointment with the person's general practice team to talk about your concerns.
+If your friend or family member has become unwell, their general practice team can get them assessed by a mental health team.

-You can contact the Mental Health Service directly if you are worried about the safety and health of someone who may be having a psychotic episode.
-Phone 0800‑920‑092 for Christchurch, or 0800‑222‑955 for Ashburton.
+You can contact Te Whatu Ora Waitaha Specialist Mental Health Services directly if you're worried about the safety and health of someone who may be having a psychotic episode.
+Phone 0800‑920‑092 for Christchurch or 0800‑222‑955 for Ashburton.

 Children Understanding Mental Illness is a school holiday programme that provides education, social activities and support for children with a family member who has a mental illness.